 Back in Blighty, the firm moved to spanking new offices in London Wall Place last year, and now occupies the top five floors of a 16-storey tower.
 It is unusual among law firms in that it does not divide its workforce into specialised departments.
-Consequently, its 140 or so London-based lawyers are expected to work across several practice areas.
+Consequently, its 130 or so London-based lawyers are expected to work across several practice areas (note that those lawyers numbers reportedly fell last year after a number of high profile departures to Allen & Overy).
 According to Cleary, this reflects “the firm’s overall commitment to creating a seamlessly interwoven legal practice”.
 The advantage this has for trainees is that it exposes them to a broad range of work.

 In terms of work, Cleary, in common with some of the other US law firms in London, has a flourishing capital markets practice, where securities such as shares and bonds are issued to raise long-term financing for businesses or governments.
 Trainees can also choose seats in M&A, finance, dispute resolution, financial regulation, employment, funds, intellectual property and competition law.

 It has an impressive roster of clients, from Coca-Cola and Sony to Bank of America, Goldman Sachs, private equity funds and sovereign governments.
-Recent work includes representing professional services company Dun & Bradstreet in its sale for $6.9 billion.
+Recent work includes representing creditors holding around $9 billion worth of Venezuelan debt and advising professional services company Dun & Bradstreet in its sale for $6.9 billion.
 It also represented financial houses BNP Paribas and Crédit Agricole in a successful legal challenge against the European Central Bank.

 Sometimes, at these behemoth firms, trainees find themselves stuck with filing and administrative tasks.
 Not so at Cleary, where there are “very few tedious proof-reading style tasks.
 Most of the work is research, drafting, coordinating counsel etc”.
 Another trainee enthuses that “most days are a vigorous yet wonderfully enriching intellectual workout, but some slightly less stimulating days are inevitable”.